 If you see little wisps of fabric sticking out of your bra cups or band that remind you of hair, it’s time to let that bra go.
 This means that the elastic has frayed, and there’s no amount of adjusting that will make that favorite bra fit you comfortably again.
 It could get to the point where those fibers are sticking out of your clothes, and you wouldn’t want anything to mess with the look of your favorite women’s Oxford shirt!

-If your bra is starting to take on a dingy color that’s anything but sexy or chic, it’s time to toss it.
+If your bra is starting to take on a dingy color that’s anything but chic, it’s time to toss it.
 You purchased that bright white bra to layer under your crisp white shirts, and now your bra has turned an unseemly gray or yellow.
 It’s time to discard it and get a new one for sure.

 Sometimes, it’s not the bra that has changed, but rather you and your style.
 If you have a bra repertoire that’s outdated for your current wardrobe, it’s time to invest in something that works with what you wear now.
 Maybe you’ve had a baby and the size of your cup or band has shifted.
 Maybe you don’t wear as many women’s blouses that require a strapless bra.
 Maybe you’ve sworn off underwires and swapped them for bralettes and comfy sweats.
 Whatever your style, make sure you have a comfortable, well-fitting bra to adapt to your needs.